-Ringette offers an environment where girls build strong relationships by playing with a dozen other players a few times a week.
-They will develop core values such as collective respect and collaboration while trying to surpass their limits.
+Ringette offers an environment in which girls can build strong relationships by playing with a dozen other players, a few times a week.
+They are encouraged to develop core values such as collective respect and collaboration, all while aspiring to surpass their individual limits.

-Being a sport destined for girls, ringette is about participation and fairplay; there is no one who plays ringette solemnly to make it their career, and this recreational spirit is reflected at all levels in the sport.
-It is embraced by the players, the coaching staff and the parents. .
+Being a sport destined for girls, ringette is about participation and fair play.
+No one plays ringette with the intent of making it their career and this recreational spirit is reflected at all levels in the sport.
+It is embraced by the players, the coaching staff and the parents.

 The teams are divided according to the following age groups.
-The age of the player until December 31 inclusively is considered.
+The age of the player on December 31st, inclusively, is considered:

 - Bunnies: 7 years and under

 - Atom: 10 and 11 years